Marcus Freeman: 2007 season

+2008 season

+In 2008, Freeman started all 13 games for the Buckeyes, tallying 84 tackles (39 solo), 9.5 tackles for loss, four pass breakups, a fumble recovery, and 3.5 sacks.
+For his efforts, he was named to the All-Big Ten second team for a second straight year and was an Academic All-Big Ten selection.
+Following the season, Freeman declared for the 2009 NFL draft.

-Marcus Freeman attended Ohio State University (2004–08), appearing in 51 games (37 starts) over the course of his career.
+Freeman appeared in 51 games (37 starts) throughout his career.
 He started 26 games at weak-side linebacker and 11 games at strong-side linebacker and was a two-time Second-team All-Big Ten selection.
 He finished his career 19th on the school's all-time tackle list with 268 stops (140 solo) and was credited with 21.5 TFLs, 6.0 sacks, 15 PBUs, 2 forced fumbles and 1 fumble recovery.